 - This post is based on my own experience.
 See my disclaimer for more info.

-Let me know what’s your fave bentonite clay use!
+Let me know what’re your fave bentonite clay skin benefits and use!